Data-to-Insight-Center/patra-toolkit/README.md

 **Tag**: CI4AI, Software, PADI

-# Explanation
+## Explanation

-1. **Encourages Accountability**

-   * Incorporate essential model information (metadata, dataset details, fairness, explainability) at training time, ensuring AI models remain transparent from development to deployment.

-2. **Semi-Automated Capture**

-   * Automated *Fairness* and *Explainability* scanners compute demographic parity, equal odds, SHAP-based feature importances, etc., for easy integration into Model Cards.

-3. **Machine-Actionable Model Cards**

-   * Produce a structured JSON representation for ingestion into the Patra Knowledge Base.
-Ideal for advanced queries on model selection, provenance, versioning, or auditing.

-4. **Flexible Repository Support**

-   * Pluggable backends for storing models/artifacts on **Hugging Face** or **GitHub**, unifying the model publishing workflow.

-5. **Versioning & Model Relationship Tracking**

-   * Maintain multiple versions of a model with recognized edges (e.g., `revisionOf`, `alternateOf`) using embedding-based similarity.
-This ensures clear lineages and easy forward/backward provenance.
+The Patra Toolkit encourages accountability by requiring essential model information — dataset, fairness, and explainability — at training time, ensuring transparency from development to deployment.
+It offers semi-automated capture of fairness and explainability metrics using integrated scanners.
+The toolkit produces machine-actionable Model Cards in structured JSON format, enabling advanced queries on model selection, provenance, versioning, and auditing within the Patra Knowledge Base.
+Flexible repository support is provided through pluggable backends for storing models and artifacts on platforms like Hugging Face or GitHub, streamlining the model publishing workflow.
+Additionally, the toolkit supports versioning and model relationship tracking, allowing users to maintain multiple versions of a model with recognized relationships (such as `revisionOf` or `alternateOf`) using embedding-based similarity, which ensures clear lineages and straightforward provenance tracking.

-# How‑To Guide
+## How‑To Guide

-## Installation
+### Installation

-### From source
+#### From source

 Download the release as source code and unzip it.
 ```shell
 pip install -e <local_git_dir>/patra_toolkit
 ```

-### Pip
+#### Pip

 The latest version can be installed from PyPI: